DOWNTOWN LAFAYETTE EVENTS FOR 2026

 “Equity Residential just signed four new retail leases at three sustainable apartment communities in the Design District, 855 Brannan, Potrero 1010 and One Henry Adams.
 This brings the total leased or opened to 10 within the last 10 months, totaling 20,855 square feet, says Drew Sullins, vice president of development, Equity Residential…”

-Executive Q&A: RETAIL PARTNERSHIPS THAT BUILD COMMUNITY
+EXECUTIVE Q&A: RETAIL PARTNERSHIPS THAT BUILD COMMUNITY

 Kathleen Brown | Multifamily Executive